aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/030-enable-namespace.md

 In this chapter, you’ll act as a ![Platform Task](/static/images/platform-task.png) platform engineer and create a namespace for the Webstore workload on the `spoke-staging` cluster.

-This chapter builds on the namespace automation introduced in the **"Webstore Workload Namespace Creation"** chapter.
-That setup already configured Argo CD to install the namespace Helm chart.
+This chapter builds on the namespace automation introduced in the **"Webstore Workload Onboarding>Namespace>Create Webstore Namespace"** chapter, which already configured Argo CD to install the namespace Helm chart.

 Let’s quickly recap:
-You added an ApplicationSet (`namespace-webstore-applicationset.yaml`) that provisions namespaces by deploying the namespace Helm chart.
-It uses a default values file (line 11), then applies environment-specific overrides (line 12):
+You added an ApplicationSet (`namespace-webstore-applicationset.yaml`) that provisions namespaces by deploying the namespace Helm chart (Line 11-12) on Clusters with label workload_webstore = true (Line 7).
+The chart uses a default values file (line 11) and applies environment-specific overrides (line 12):

-:::code{showCopyAction=false showLineNumbers=true language=bash highlightLines='11-12'}
+:::code{showCopyAction=false showLineNumbers=true language=bash highlightLines='7,11-12,18-19'}
+    .
+    .
+    generators:
+     - clusters:
+        selector:
+          matchLabels:
+            workload_webstore: 'true'
     .
     .
     source: